PoliticalGraveyard.com

 Cassius C. Bennett (b.
 1856) — of Portland, Multnomah County, Ore.; Pierre, Hughes County, S.Dak.
 Born in Vermont, February 4, 1856.
 Republican.
 Banker; member of South Dakota state senate 24th District, 1895-96, 1903-04.
 Member, Freemasons; Knights Templar; Knights of Pythias; Ancient Order of United Workmen; Modern Woodmen of America.
 Burial location unknown.

 Daniel Boyd (b.
 1875) — of Enterprise, Wallowa County, Ore.
 Born in Coshocton, Coshocton County, Ohio, December 5, 1875.
 Republican.
-Lawyer; mayor of Enterprise, Ore.; delegate to Republican National Convention from Oregon, 1912, 1916; Presidential Elector for Oregon, 1924; candidate in primary for U.S. Representative from Oregon 2nd District, 1928.
+Lawyer; mayor of Enterprise, Ore.; delegate to Republican National Convention from Oregon, 1912, 1916; candidate for Presidential Elector for Oregon; candidate for U.S. Representative from Oregon 2nd District, 1928.
 Presbyterian.
 Member, Freemasons; Knights of Pythias; Woodmen; Phi Delta Theta.
 Burial location unknown.

 Relatives: Married, December 26, 1900, to Mary Ethel Axtell.